Brown Butter — nutty caramelized butter. Use this fragrant butter to flavor desserts, pasta, vegetables, and more.

 How to Brown Butter

-- 2 c salted or unsalted butter 4 sticks
+- 2 c salted butter 4 sticks

 - Over medium-low heat, slowly melt the butter until it starts to bubble and foam.
 Turn down the heat to low.
 Watch the bottom of the pan for brown flecks, stirring frequently to prevent burning.
 The color will darken then turn off the heat and strain with a mesh strainer.
 This will yield 1 and ¾ cups of brown butter.